-• Remove the SIM card cover exposing the reset hole.
+Remove the SIM card cover exposing the reset hole.
 Power up the BDU and wait until the System LED stops blinking green.
 Using a straightened paperclip, insert it into the round hole just to left of the SIM card as shown in Figure 6-3.
-Push straight in gently until the paperclip causes the switch to click.
-A factory reset will occur.
+Push straight in gently until the paperclip causes the switch to click and hold until LEDs flash.
+A factory reset will occur which takes up to 5 minutes until the system is reconfigured and boots up completely.